amwebexpert/idgen/README.md

 * code is easy to understand and maintain
 * domain objects are mostly annotations
 * with added memory cache (ehcache) we can improve performances as we avoid JPA calls to determine if namespace does exist (see @Cacheable annotation on IdGeneratorService)
-*

 #### Pros:

+* An HashMap (or any other memory structure) is transient and does not survive server reboot as opposed to a small database
+* Database can be useful to store other information like namespace creation time, identifier creation time, user-agent, ip address...
 * Usage of the JPA ID generation mechanism (no code)
 * Database unique constraints protection for namespace and identifiers
-* An HashMap (or any other memory structure) is transient and does not survive server reboot as opposed to a small database
 * Easy to scale the service by X orders of magnitude more traffic by having multiple service instances and/or JVM that would still guarantee unique constraint (all pointing to the single DB server instance)
 * JPA Repositories are easy to write here by using interfaces convention (no code)